Cassandre Arpin - Percussion and Vocals

 They have been writing and composing in the deepest secrecy, as they absorb the sounds of those that inspire them such as Aqua Nebula Oscillator, The Oscillation, The Growlers, Palm Cross, Flavien Berger, Mouncey Street, and others.

-The song came to Pyrrhic Victory Recordings' ears who asked for more, building a cross Atlantic Ocean friendship and preparing the release of a new digital EP "Orange Is For Love", due out soon on the label.
+The song came to Pyrrhic Victory Recordings' ears who asked for more, building a cross Atlantic Ocean friendship and the release of a split 7" with label mates Alpha du Centaure 9.28.18 with a follow up EP in the works.
+Check out the split 7" below.